software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 <BrowserRouter basename={import.meta.env.VITE_ROUTER_BASENAME}>
 ```

 Now we should be ready to deploy the frontend.
 Before deploying the application to Render, generate a JAR file with the `./mvnw package` command and start the application with the `java -jar target/quizzer-0.0.1-SNAPSHOT.jar` command.
+The frontend should be accessible at <http://localhost:8080/app>.

 {: .important-title }

 > Exercise 23
 >
 > Do the required setup for the frontend deployment as instructed above and deploy the application to Render.
+Make sure that the application (especially the frontend) works properly in the production environment.

 ## Sprint Review